Blue1993/BlendNet/README.md

 5. each affinity value must be an exact number, not a range or an approximation
 6. if there are multiple affinity values, the minimum and maximum values must not differ by more than a factor of 100.

 The interactions that pass the above rules are divided into IC50 and Ki-labeled datasets (see __01.
 Preprocessing raw BindingDB dataset.ipynb__).
+The raw file for this script is available in Dropbox (BindingDB_All.tsv).

 #### 2. Preprocessing compound data
 From the IC50 and Ki-labeled datasets collected in the previous step, interactions that violate the following three rules are excluded.